hipe/tmx/lib/skylab/face/doc/issues/052-what-is-the-deal-with-expression-agents.md

 but they should be considered deprectated. this is why our (at the time of writing) headless expression services-related modules have two underscores at the end of there name - as a reminder that they are deprecated.

+## notes

+### :#note-br-10

+using the expression agent singleton is for hacks and one-offs. the expression agent has a long-running NLP agent holds state of the speech situation. when using the expression agent singleton, it just as likely as not that it is holding state from a speech situation prior to yours;
+resulting in behavior that may appear non-deterministic and may cause to fail flickeringly and in a manner hard to track down.

+we intentionally do not offer any cache clearing facilities: this would be a step in the wrong direction. in a mature application each action will create its own expression agent instance.